Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-accounts/README.md

 in the pre-dispatch transaction hook, and `Hooks::inc_nonce` in the post-dispatch transaction hook.
 For more details on the proper usage of these hooks, see the [`demo-stf`](../../../examples/demo-stf/) documentation.

-### The Accounts module offers the following functionality:
+### The sov-accounts module offers the following functionality:

-1. When a sender sends their first message, the `Accounts` module will create a new address by deriving it from the sender's public key.
+1. When a sender sends their first message, the `sov-accounts` module will create a new address by deriving it from the sender's public key.
    The module will then add a mapping between the public key and the address to its state.
 For all subsequent messages that include the sender's public key, the module will retrieve the sender's address from the mapping and pass it along with the original message to an intended module.